 Biblical teaching affirms that, if we have genuinely trusted in Jesus Christ as our Savior, the focus of our lives will be changed.
-If we don’t have a persistent desire to follow the teachings of Christ, we probably have not been saved.
+If we do not have a persistent desire to follow the teachings of Christ, we probably have not been saved.
 The crucial evidence of our salvation is the desire to follow the teachings of Christ, because we will certainly experience many failures.
-Scriptures such as James 2:14-19, Matthew 7:20, and Ephesians 2:8-10 provide support for the belief that good works are outward evidence of a person’s faith, rather than a specific requirement that is necessary before a person can have assurance of his or her salvation.
+Scriptures such as James 2:14-19, Matthew 7:20, and Ephesians 2:8-10 provide support for the belief that good works are outward evidence of a person’s faith, rather than a specific requirement that is necessary for a person to have salvation.

 In reference to Ephesians 2:8-10, James R. White says on page 151 of his book entitled The Roman Catholic Controversy,

 [All] of salvation is of God.
 Were this not the case, we would certainly boast!
 The purpose of God is clearly presented: we have been created in Christ Jesus unto good works – not by good work, not with the help of good works, but that we might perform good works!
 First comes full salvation from God, then, as a result, the works prompted by the Holy Spirit of God. . . .

 We believe the Bible is sufficiently clear that no amount of goods works will provide a person with assurance that he or she will have eternal salvation, if they have not trusted in Jesus Christ.
 Furthermore, the Bible indicates that eternal salvation is not dependent upon good works in addition to trust in Christ, but instead indicates that good works are evidence that a person has genuinely trusted in Christ.

 [Our primary focus in this article is on the significance of good works, but what about bad deeds?
 The Appendix that follows provides a relatively brief discussion of the significance of the bad deeds of Christians.]

 What About Sinful Works?